The stderr stream

 Basic case

-, stderr in PowerShell
+When ErrorActionPreference is Continue, stderr in PowerShell

 behaves similarly to stderr in other shells.
 Most stderr output by